timescale/docs/api/_hyperfunctions/time_bucket_gapfill/examples.md

 ### Use `time_bucket_gapfill` and use linear interpolation with `prev` and `next` expression

 Get the daily average metric value.
-Use the optional `prev` and `next` arguments of `interpolate` to extrapolate, i.e. to fill the gaps at the beginning and end of the queried time range.
-Note that the `prev` and `next` expressions each return a tuple with time and value.
+Use the optional `prev` and `next` arguments to `interpolate` to extrapolate the missing values starting and ending the queried time range.
+Note that the `prev` and
+`next` expressions each return a tuple with time and value.
+The time is necessary to compute the missing values correctly.

 ```sql
 SELECT time_bucket_gapfill('1 day', time) AS day,